fossabot/rfcs/text/0000-inline-buildpack-layers.md

 [alternatives]: #alternatives

 - Provide helper scripts to the inline buildpack to make common operations easier
+- Create a default layer that can be used without any config

 # Prior Art
 [prior-art]: #prior-art